st10275468/MediTrack-/README.md

 ## Purpose of MediTrack+

 - **Medication Management**: Allow users to have a personal medical profile and track medications through pill reminders.
-- **Accesible Healthcare**: Allow users to easily locate nearby medical services such as hospitals, pharmacies and clinics.
+- **Accessible Healthcare**: Allow users to easily locate nearby medical services such as hospitals, pharmacies and clinics.
 - **Medical Information**: Allow users to search for medications and receive accurate and reliable information relating to side effects, dosages and interactions.

 ---

 ## Design Considerations

-- **User-Centric Design**: MediTrack+ is designed to be visually pleasing and easy to use, making use of a simple blue and white colour scheme and implementing Material Design Componts for a familiar feel.
+- **User-Centric Design**: MediTrack+ is designed to be visually pleasing and easy to use, making use of a simple blue and white colour scheme and implementing Material Design Components for a familiar feel.
-- **Responsiveness**: Designed to be responsive to a number of different screen sized to improve accessability.
+- **Responsiveness**: Designed to be responsive to a number of different screen sizes to improve accessibility.
 - **Offline Features**: Future updates will include an offline feature for pill reminders to allow more consistent use.

 ---